alters-mit/magnebot/doc/api/magnebot_controller.md

 **`self.grasp(target, arm)`**

+**`self.grasp(target, arm, target_orientation=TargetOrientation.auto, orientation_mode=OrientationMode.auto)`**

 Try to grasp the target object with the arm.
 The Magnebot will reach for the nearest position on the object.

 If the magnet grasps the object, the arm will stop moving and the action is successful.

+Regarding `target_orientation` and `orientation_mode`: These affect the IK solution and end pose of the arm.
+The action might succeed or fail depending on these settings.
+If both parameters are set to `auto`, the Magnebot will try to choose the best possible settings.
+For more information, [read this](https://notebook.community/Phylliade/ikpy/tutorials/Orientation).

 Possible [return values](action_status.md):